leshow/blog/content/post/unit_type_pattern.md

 ## Pattern: unit type params

 In the original implementation, `Xmodem` does something interesting with it's `inner` value.
 It's set to an unbounded type parameter `R`.
-In some of it's impls, it sets the type parameter to `()` and then quantifies the parameter over it's method.
 I decided to take this approach with `F`.
 If anyone has written Haskell, this may look familiar.
 Data types like a binary tree aren't usually bounded by `Ord` in the declaration, but the functions that interact with it provide an interface to the data that is bounded.
 I think this is a good strategy if it's possible.
 Try to keep the actual type declaration as generic as possible.
 You can control the bounds by choosing which methods you make public.
+Only in the impl are the bounds introduced (and then only on methods).

 The new `Xmodem` type: